maweiche/unboxed/lesson.md

 We will be providing boiler-plate code to get started, but some previous Javascript and React experience is always useful!
 We will also be using some Rust, but no worries if you unfamiliar, we provide plenty of comments to help you understand.

-You will need to install `ngrok`, which you can set up [here](https://ngrok.com/) or if on a Mac use the [Homebrew](https://formulae.brew.sh/cask/ngrok) command `brew install --cask ngrok` .
+You will need to install `ngrok`, which you can set up [here](https://ngrok.com/).

+Or, if on a Mac use [Homebrew](https://formulae.brew.sh/cask/ngrok)

+`brew install --cask ngrok`

-And also have a mobile device ready with Solflare available to test our Front-End.
+Also, have a mobile device ready with Solflare available to test our Front-End.
 This demo works best with Solflare (Phantom wallet will display a warning message when scanning a Solana Pay QR code).

 ## Solana Pay